 The loose conference theme centred around the reflection that the future often don't turn out that way envisaged, and I seized on this to indicate that future urban visions overplay the technology over the social, cultural and political.
 I'll try to get some notes up here later - not that I speak with notes, and all my presentations are around 2gb these days, due to the increasingly liberal use of video.
 It also gave me a chance to show off my old copy of the fabulous Brian Richards 1966 book, New Movement in Cities (featuring several pre-Archigram diagrams from Warren Chalk, Ron Herron and Dennis Crompton, it's a lead I got a while ago from the ever reliable Jon Bell of Things magazine), and a clip from the magisterial 1963 film Hands Over the City, directed by Francesco Rosi.

 It's becoming clear by now that it's always difficult following MIT's Carlo Ratti, but that's the card I was dealt.
 Carlo's talk was full of fabulous flourishes of visualisations and informatics I won't describe in detail here.
-I will instead point out I've written up a discussion Carlo and I had at last year's Metropolis Congress in Sydney for the next issue of Architectural Review Australia, which will be on all good (Antipodean) newsstands soon.
+I will instead point out I've written up a discussion Carlo and I had at last year's Metropolis Congress in Sydney for the next issue of Architectural Review Australia,.
 And Anne Galloway followed me, which was nicely curated by Nicolas Nova, given that she often provides the necessary antidote to the particular virus that the likes of Carlo and I can spread.
 Her talk was full of smart questions as regards design practice around future cities, and carefully admonished those who make unthinking statements often made at techno- or design-centric conferences, such as 'everyone has a cellphone' (not something I say, I self-consciously hasten to add).
 Still, I know that some in the audience would've looked on quizzically when she said that, and quite possibly concluded "Not everyone has a cellphone?
 What can she mean?
 Ah yes, of course, some have two or three."

 Stéphane Distinguin of Urban Mobs gave a talk on their 'population emotion cartography' (arguably predicated on the very thing Anne had just warned against, but still).
 These visualisations of citywide mobile phone activity are always intriguing, and I hope to be shortly starting some research with UTS around using mobile phone data to assess real-time transport activity in Sydney.
 More later, hopefully.